Guaranteed clustering and biclustering via semidefinite programming: A semidefinite relaxation of the densest problem

 Unfortunately, quadratic programs with combinatorial constraints are NP-hard in general.

 The quadratic program~\eqref{eq: KDC comb QP} may be relaxed to a rank constrained semidefinite program using matrix lifting.
-We replace each column $\x_i$ of $X$ with a rank-one semidefinite variable $\x_i \x_i^T$ to obtain the new decision variable
+We replace each column $\x_i$ of $X$ with a rank-one semidefinite variable $\x_i \x_i^T$ to obtain the new decision variable $ \tilde X = \sum_{i=1}^k \x_i \x_i^T. $ The new variable $\tilde X$ has both rank and trace exactly equal to $k$ since the summands $\x_i\x_i^T$ are orthogonal rank-one matrices, each with nonzero eigenvalue equal to 1.
+Moreover, since $[\x_i]_{j} = 1/\sqrt{r_i}$ for all $j\in C_i$ and all remaining components equal to $0$ where $r_i$ is equal to the number of nonzero entries of $\x_i$ , we have

-The new variable $\tilde X$ has rank exactly equal to $k$ since the summands $\x_i\x_i^T$ are orthogonal to each other.
-Moreover, since $\|\x_i\|_1 = \sqrt{r_i}$ where $r_i$ is equal to the number of nonzero entries of $\x_i$ and each row of $X$ has at most one nonzero entry, the matrix $\tilde X$ has row sums equal to one for each vertex in the subgraph of $K_N$ defined by $X$ and are zero otherwise.
+Thus, the matrix $\tilde X$ has row sum equal to one for each vertex in the subgraph of $K_N$ defined by the columns of $X$ and zero otherwise.
 Therefore, we may relax \eqref{eq: KDC comb QP} as the rank constrained semidefinite program